top of page

 A

-We eat food that is similar to the fair that the real Civil War soldiers had to eat.
+We eat food that is similar to the fare that the real Civil War soldiers would have ate.
 All of our ingredients would have been available to the soldiers at one time or another, and no strictly modern food is used.
-However, we understand that eating a diet of only hardtack and salt pork wasn't fun for the soldiers, and it definitely would not be fun for our troops!
+However, we understand that eating a diet of only hardtack and salt pork wasn't fun for the soldiers, and it definitely would not be fun for our performers either!
 Our camp meals are made to be hearty and tasty, while still using various period ingredients.

 O